 As an example, most of us have purchased juice pouches, let our children drink the contents, and then thrown the pouches in the trash.
-Honest Kids®, however, has established a reuse program called Honest Kids Recycle in partnership with Walmart, allowing customers to return their juice pouches at no cost, upon which they are melted and turned into hard plastic that can used for production of new materials.
+Honest Kids, however, has established a reuse program in partnership with Walmart, allowing customers to return their juice pouches at no cost, upon which they are melted and turned into hard plastic that can be used for the production of new materials.

-Instead of adding to our landfills, the Honest Kids Recycle program allows us to extend the life of the pouches, save them from going to the landfill, and reuse them for something new.
-Not only does it reduce our trash production, but it also limits the use of virgin resources that would have otherwise been used to create the products now being made with the recycled juiced pouches.
+Instead of adding to our landfills, the Honest Kids juice pouch take-back program allows us to extend the life of the pouches, save them from going to the landfill, and reuse them for something new.
+Not only does it reduce our trash production, but it also limits the use of virgin resources that would have otherwise been used to create the products now being made with the recycled juice pouches.

 The Future of Waste Management

 We have a lot of room for improvement in our waste management systems.
 We are in dire need of significant change in our waste production and how we handle the waste we generate.
-Moving toward a more sustainable consumption and waste management system will require a multi-faceted scheme.
+Moving toward more sustainable consumption and waste management systems will require a multi-faceted scheme.